DavidSoldat/HomeQuest/README.md

 HomeQuest is an advanced real estate platform designed to streamline the process of buying, selling, and renting properties.
-The application provides users with powerful search and filtering options, detailed property listings, and secure payment processing.
+The application provides users with powerful search and filtering options, detailed property listings, and much more.
 Whether you're a homeowner, buyer, or real estate professional, HomeQuest aims to provide a seamless experience navigating the real estate market.\
 \
 Features:\
 \